CristianQiu/URP-Camera-Fade/README.md

 # About

-* Render feature to fade the camera color to or from a color, integrated with URP volume system.
+* Unity package that includes a render feature to fade the camera color to or from a color.
+* Integrated with URP volume system.
 * Unity 6000.3.0 or above is required.

 # Usage